0x00000042/wa-gun-law-summary/ghost-guns-for-corporeal-people.md

 1. Visible from the exterior; and
 2. Houses fire control components; and
+3. Is partially complete, disassembled, or inoperable; and
-3. Either:
+4. Either:
     a.
-Is partially complete, disassembled, or inoperable; or
+May readily be completed, assembled, converted, or restored to a functional state; or
     b.
 Is marketed as an 80% or otherwise unfinished frame or receiver

 **Are "unfinished frames or receivers" now illegal?**

 Section 5 of the bill prohibits the following:

-1. Possessing, transporting, or receiving an "unfinished frame or receiver" after March 10, 2023 unless it is serialized by a federally licensed manufacturer, importer, or dealer.
+* Selling, offering to sell, transferring, or purchasing an "unfinished frame or receiver" after July 1, 2022 unless it is serialized by a federally licensed manufacturer, importer, or dealer.
-2. Selling, offering to sell, transferring, or purchasing an "unfinished frame or receiver" after July 1, 2022 unless it is serialized by a federally licensed manufacturer, importer, or dealer.
+* Possessing, transporting, or receiving an "unfinished frame or receiver" after March 10, 2023 unless it is serialized by a federally licensed manufacturer, importer, or dealer.

 **Does this apply to an AR upper, pistol slide, or revolver cylinder?**